lamek/dash_getting_started/README.md

   truth for conversation, questions, concerns, etc is the Google Doc at go/dash-onboarding-experience (internal only).
 * (If you're reading this after DOE has launched) This is not the source of truth for the DOE code!
-The code lives in flutter/website (probably).
+The code lives in dart-lang/website and flutter/website (probably).

 ## Packages